jamesmunns/postcard/spec/src/wire-format.md

 ### 2 - `i8`

-An `i8` is stored as a single byte, in two's compliment form.
+An `i8` is stored as a single byte, in two's complement form.

 All values are considered valid.